josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 # Backend - Trivia API

-Trivia API is a REST API build for trivia game (frontend in this project) but you can use it too.
+Trivia API is a REST API build for trivia game (frontend in this project) but you can use it too for other applications.

 ## Setting up the Backend